BitBelle/JS-Practice/highOrderFunctions/README.md

 ***What it means abstracting over actions:***

 With high-order functions we can also abstract over actions.
-Meaning that the function can now deal with values like numbers or strings and actions (functions) that desxribe what to do.
+Meaning that the function can now deal with values like numbers or strings and actions (functions) that describe what to do.

 **Example: Filtering out even numbers**